CPNI representatives met with the Permanent Secretary (Department of Health NI) and health service officials yesterday afternoon in Belfast.

 Dear Colleague

-The first update of concessionary prices were granted today for October 2022:
+The second update of concessionary prices were granted yesterday for November 2022:

 Concessionary prices will be paid against the usual code, no additional endorsements are needed.